Last Updated on December 17, 2019 by Audrey Scott

 It’s a difficult feeling to articulate.
 We hope that this guide helps you experience it for yourself one day.

 Our experiences above were from the G Adventures Uganda & Gorillas Overland Tour.
-If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on the ad below.
+If you plan to book this or another tour with G Adventures, please consider starting the process by clicking on one of the links above.
 The price stays the same to you and we earn a small commission.
 Thank you!